WestDRI/wgpages/content/python202302/python-01-setup.md

 There are many ways to run Python commands:

 * from a Unix shell you can start a Python shell and type commands there,
-* you launch Python scripts saved in plain text *.py files,
+* you can launch Python scripts saved in plain text *.py files,
 * you can execute Python cells inside Jupyter notebooks; the code is stored inside JSON files, displayed as HTML

 <!-- Today we will be using a Jupyter notebook. -->